vyshnovka/mustard-party-2/README.md

 Hawt Dawg Man: Mustard Party 2 is a mobile game originally implemented in The Awesome Adventures of Captain Spirit.
 Chris Eriksen, the main character, can play it on his father's phone during the gameplay.

-As a big fan of the Life is Strange game series, I decided to create the most similar clone of Mustard Party 2 using Unity, implementing all the main mechanics.
+As a big fan of the Life is Strange game series, I decided to clone the Mustard Party 2 game using Unity, implementing all the main mechanics.
 Hope I succeded.

 ## Tools